-We refer the interested reader to [6] for a more in-depth discussion of security requirements in evidence-based elections.
-This paper's analysis focuses on the limitations of online and blockchain-based voting which mean that they will not foreseeably be able to satisfy even these minimal requirements.
-Indeed, the interaction of these requirements is remarkably complex; it is surprisingly challenging to design systems that achieve even the minimal requirements all at once, and no currently known technology - including blockchain - is close to enabling mobile or Internet voting systems to simultaneously achieve of all these requirements.
+We refer the interested reader to Appel and Stark [31] for a more in-depth discussion of security requirements in evidence-based elections.
+This article's analysis focuses on the limitations of online and blockchain-based voting which means that they will not foreseeably be able to satisfy even these minimal requirements.
+Indeed, the interaction of these requirements is remarkably complex; it is surprisingly challenging to design systems that achieve even the minimal requirements all at once, and no currently known technology including blockchain-is close to enabling mobile or Internet voting systems to simultaneously achieve of all these requirements.